puppetlabs/gatling-puppet-load-test/README.md

-## Wecome to load testing Puppet with Gatling!
+## Welcome to load testing Puppet with Gatling!

 This is the main Puppetlabs load testing repository for its http services.
 The repository is currently split into three projects: